Take on any CX challenge with Pipeline+ Subscribe today.

 Nirali Amin

-Nirali Amin is Vice President, Enterprise Solutions at LivePerson, a global leader in customer engagement solutions.
-She helps brands deploy and optimize experiences on consumers' preferred channels so they can hold conversations with millions of their customers as personally as they would with one.
+Nirali Amin is SVP, Solutions at LivePerson, the enterprise leader in digital customer conversations.
+She helps brands deploy and optimize experiences on consumers’ preferred channels so they can hold conversations with millions of their customers as personally as they would with one.

 Contact author